Renault Captur SUV

 At a glance

-Euro NCAP awarded the Captur the full five stars for safety, thanks to its suite of airbags, ISOFIX child-seat points mounting points, electronic stability control, traction control and speed limiter function.
-Renault's reputation for reliability is improving and this is reflected in the fact that the Captur came a respectable 44th out of 200 cars in our 2015 Driver Power customer satisfaction survey.
+The Captur is a safe car: in Euro NCAP safety tests, it scored the full five stars thanks to a plethora of airbags, electronic stability control, traction control and a speed-limiter function.
+Renault's reputation for reliability has risen significantly in recent years and the Captur's respectable 44th place out of 200 cars in our 2015 Driver Power customer satisfaction survey reflects this.

-Small engines and relatively low weight are a good combination for low running costs in the Renault Captur
+Small engines and relatively low weight mean low running costs for the Renault Captur

-The Renault Captur is not the most fun car to drive in its class, but it’s accomplished around town and on long drives
+The Renault Captur isn’t the most fun car to drive in its class, but it’s accomplished around town and on long drives

 The Renault Captur is one of the most comfortable cars in its class, but some of the interior plastics aren’t particularly good quality